gvwilson/thirdbit/src/fiction/in-heck/index.md

 Gumption glanced at Dockety.
 "Are you the Tailor?"

-"The last and best,"
+"The very best,"
 it said proudly.
-"Now,
+"Also the only.
+Now,
 if you would lie down here?"

 "Why do you want me to—"

-"Quiet!"
+"No questions!"
 the Tailor snapped,
 its patience suddenly exhausted.
 "What this one does goes beyond mere fabrication.
 It is *art*!
 Central is cunning,"
 it hissed.
-If it had possessed eyes,
+If the bot had possessed eyes,
 Gumption was sure it would have glanced around for dramatic effect.
 "A simple carapace would hide your fur, yes, but Central would still hear your breathing—your heartbeat.
-To conceal that requires technology of the highest order and skill to match, skill that this one alone now possesses!
+To conceal that requires technology of the highest order and skill to match, skill that this one now possesses!
 Now *lie down*!"

 "You should comply,"